-For comprehensive patient treatment, it is essential to address the psychological effects of chronic illness.
+Addressing the psychological effects of chronic illness is essential for comprehensive patient treatment.
 Interventions that improve self-esteem and self-image can significantly impact quality of life.

 When faced with the pressures of chronic illness, psychological resilience-which is the capacity to adjust to adversity-acts as a protective barrier against adverse consequences.